AdeHumble/SkilHarvest-DataIntern-Insights/README.md

 |5.
 In addition, respondents were assured of the confidentiality and anonymity of their responses to foster trust and encourage honest feedback.|
 |6.
 Download the google questionaire that was used [here](https://bit.ly/SkilHarvestClassData) and the form responses at [data](https://docs.google.com/spreadsheets/d/1j683Iej1rexP0ZklCt4CQSEjTZpUGAfhIirowQNtk80/edit?resourcekey#gid=120058417)|

-## DATA CLEANING & PREPROCESSING TECHNIQUES
+## DATA CLEANING & DATA PREPROCESSING TECHNIQUES
 This section outlines the data preprocessing techniques employed to clean and prepare the dataset for analysis.
 Each technique addresses specific issues such as data type standardization, correcting data uniqueness, text manipulations, checking for duplicate records, feature engineering, and handling missing value

 ### <p align= "center"> Data Type Standardization </p>